Organizations offer numerous elementary education scholarships to ensure high-quality teachers can afford their collegiate training.

 Deadline: February 1st

-Members and non-members of the Zeta Phi Beta Sorority can reap $500 to $1,000 from the Zeta National Educational Foundation’s (Z-NEF) Isabel M. Herson Education Scholarship.
-It’s intended for United States citizens who are matriculated full-time with good academic standing in bachelor’s or master’s programs for elementary and secondary education licensure.
-Future teachers looking to study abroad could earn the Deborah Patridge Wolfe International Fellowship too.
+Members and non-members of the Zeta Phi Beta Sorority can reap $500 to $1,000 from the Zeta National Educational Foundation’s Isabel M. Herson Education Scholarship.
+It’s intended for United States citizens.
+They must be matriculated full-time with good academic standing.
+They must in bachelor’s or master’s programs for elementary and secondary education licensure.

 Contact